 Seatbelt systems may have advanced over time, but the fundamental aspect of them the manner in which the seatbelt locks into place has largely remained the same for many years.
 Unfortunately, when these models are defective, the common result is that the seatbelt disengages when the passenger needs it to hold in place the most, during an automobile collision.

 In addition, the pressure thats applied to these latches can be exerted and the latch can come undone without the knowledge of the passenger.
 This often results in the passenger not being prepared to endure the force of the impact which only makes the ultimate accident injuries suffered even worse than they would have been otherwise.

 If you have been in an auto accident and youve suffered seatbelt injuries that are at least partially due to a defective or malfunctioning seatbelt, you likely have a cause of action against both the party that was negligent and caused the accident and the manufacturer of the seatbelt or vehicle manufacturer for the additional injuries you have suffered.

-However, this can be a complicated legal matter for people to deal with if they do not have experience, so rather than attempt to take this on yourself you should seek the help of Arizona auto accident lawyers who have years of experience in holding every type of defendant accountable for injuries suffered.
+However, this can be a complicated legal matter for people to deal with if they do not have experience, so rather than attempt to take this on yourself you should seek the help of Phoenix personal injury attorneys who have years of experience in holding every type of defendant accountable for injuries suffered.
 Contact Phillips Law Group today to schedule a free initial consultation.